RealistikDash/GDPyS/README.md

 - Nginx/Apache (required to proxypass)
 - 17 character domain (eg devvgdpys.ussr.pl)

+# Credits
+- Some of this code is a direct port of [Cvolton's GMDPrivate Server](https://github.com/Cvolton/GMDprivateServer) into Python.

 # License
 GDPyS is licensed under the [GNU General Public License v3.0](https://github.com/RealistikDash/GDPyS/blob/master/LICENSE)